scexao-org/first_control/source/instrument_operation.md

         - 'FULL' : Full frame

-### 4. Scanning with the Tip-Tilt
+# Acquiring a Cube / Scanning with the Tip-Tilt

+## Modulation sequences

+The modulation can be changed according to 2 pameters.
+The modulation pattern and the modulation scale

-Modulation sequences:
+Modulation patterns:
 - **Number 1**: Fixed position at zero
 - **Number 2**: 150 hexagonal (diameter = 16)
 - **Number 3**: 595 hexagonal (diameter = 31)